-If your application is declined, contact your relationship manager or usual adviser and tell them you wish to appeal.
+If your application is declined, contact our business management team and say that you wish to appeal.
 You need to appeal within 30 calendar days of the date of the decline letter.

-Appeals can only be submitted before your business draws down on its credit facility.
-The proposed costs of agreed lending cannot be appealed, such as interest rates, fees and costs, or the standard terms and conditions.
-An appeal cannot be made after funds have been drawn down.
+Appeals can only be submitted before you draw down on the credit facility.
+You cannot appeal the proposed costs of agreed lending, such as interest rates, fees and costs or the standard terms and conditions, nor appeal after funds have been drawn down.

-We’ll write to your business to confirm the appeal has been received and what you can expect to happen next.
+We will write to you to confirm your appeal has been received and what you can expect to happen next.

-The appeal will be reviewed by a specialist in the lending appeals team.
-This team is not involved in the original lending application process
+Your appeal will be reviewed by a specialist in the lending appeals team.
+This team is not involved in the original lending application process.
+They will:

-- Take an impartial and unbiased view of the information you provided in the first application and how the decision was reached.
+- Take an impartial and unbiased view of the information you’ve given in your first application and how the decision was reached.

-- Contact your business to clarify queries that arise from the review or to ask for additional information if needed.
+- Contact you to clarify queries that arise from the review or to ask for additional information if needed.

-- Aim to contact your business within 30 calendar days of receipt of the appeal to inform you of the outcome
+- Aim to contact you within 30 calendar days of receipt of the appeal to inform you of the outcome.

-For upheld appeals, your relationship manager will process the lending application.
-Your business will also receive a goodwill payment of £150 to recognise the successful appeal.
+For upheld appeals, our business management team will process your lending application.
+You’ll also receive a goodwill payment of £150 to recognise your successful appeal.

-If the appeal is not upheld, your relationship manager will continue to work with your business to present a stronger lending application in the future, and recommend support and guidance.
+If your appeal is not upheld, our business management team will continue to work with you to present a stronger lending application in the future, and point you towards relevant support and guidance.

 Go to the Better Business Finance website for more information about the appeals process.

-You can appeal any business borrowing facility such as loans, overdrafts, commercial mortgages, Credit Cards and Charge Cards, invoice financing, asset finance and trade finance.
+You can appeal a decision relating to any business borrowing facility such as loans, overdrafts, commercial mortgages, business credit cards, invoice financing, asset finance and trade finance.

 You can appeal following any formally declined lending decision.
-An application is considered formal when we receive the correct information that enables us to make a decision, in line with the finance application checklist.
+An application is considered formal when we receive the correct information that makes a decision possible.

-If your appeal is submitted relating to lending condition(s), this could delay how long it takes to put in place the lending facility; however, we aim to deal with 90 per cent of all appeals within 30 days of receipt.
+If you submit an appeal relating to lending condition(s), this could delay how long it takes to implement your lending facility; however, we aim to deal with 90 percent of all appeals within 15 days of receipt.

-Requesting an appeal does not guarantee a decline decision will be overturned.
+Requesting an appeal does not guarantee that a decline decision will be overturned.

-Your business, or its intermediary, have 30 calendar days from the date of the decline letter to appeal our decision.
-We have a 30-day maximum because the information provided at the time of the original application can become outdated.
-In this situation, talk to your relationship manager about a new application.
+You or your intermediary has 30 calendar days from the date of the declined letter to appeal our decision.
+We keep to a 30-day maximum because the information you provided at the time of your original application can become outdated.
+After 30 days, we suggest you talk to our business management team about a new application.

-If you wish to appeal any of the conditions relating to requested lending, you can do so before signing the lending documentation.
-You cannot submit appeals if they relate to specific lending conditions after your business draws down on the lending facility.
+If you wish to appeal any of the conditions relating to your requested lending, this should be done before you sign the lending documentation.
+Appeals cannot be submitted if they relate to specific lending conditions after you draw down on the lending facility.

-This needs to be discussed with your relationship manager.
-If you are still unhappy about how your enquiry has been dealt with, then you have the right to pursue a formal complaint.
+This needs to be discussed with our business management team.
+If you’re still unhappy with the way we have dealt with your enquiry, you have the right to pursue a formal complaint.

 Go to our customer support section for more on complaints procedures.

-An appeal is a request to review a declined decision following a formal lending application or where your business is unhappy with the lending conditions associated with an offer.
+An appeal is a request to review a decline decision following a formal lending application or where you’re unhappy with the lending conditions associated with an offer.

-If we decline your lending application, your business can have the decision independently reviewed by another experienced lender within Lloyds Bank.
+If lending is declined, you can have the decision independently reviewed by another experienced lender within Lloyds Bank.

 Any issues outside the appeals process should be pursued as a complaint through the formal complaints process.

 Yes.
-However, this may require a full copy of the credit file from a credit reference agency.
-We need to see proof that an error has occurred or that the circumstances of the adverse information were exceptional.
+However, you may need a full copy of your credit file from a credit reference agency and be able to prove that an error has occurred or that the circumstances of the adverse information were exceptional.
 Agencies hold information that helps lenders establish individuals' credit record.

-Your business is entitled to see all the information any credit agency holds on it.
-You can access this information by writing to: Experian Limited, Consumer Help Service, PO Box 8000, Nottingham NG80 7WF.
-For fee details go to www.experian.co.uk. or call 0344 481 0800.
+You’re legally entitled to see all the information held about you, by any agency, by writing to: Experian Limited, Consumer Help Service, PO Box 8000, Nottingham NG80 7WF.
+For fee details go to www.experian.co.uk or call 0344 481 0800.

-You can appeal if you believe we have not taken into account all of your circumstances or, following a discussion with your relationship manager, you feel your application should have been approved.
-We may contact your business to clarify any queries that may arise from the review or to ask for extra information.
+You can appeal if you believe we have not taken into account all of your circumstances or, following a discussion with our business management team, you feel your application should have been approved.
+We may contact you to clarify any queries that may arise from the review or to ask for extra information.

-If your business circumstances have changed significantly since the first application and you would prefer to re-apply, we would be happy to consider a new application.
+If your circumstances have changed significantly since the first application and you would like to re-apply on that basis, we would be happy to consider a new application.

-No. It’s up to your business to raise the matter for appeal.
-Our relationship managers often work with credit specialists to ensure they have correctly assessed applications.
+No. It’s up to you to raise the matter for appeal.
+Our business management team often works with credit specialists to ensure they have correctly assessed applications.
 Complicated lending requests are often reviewed by more than one credit specialist to ensure your application has been fully considered.

-No. You can only appeal a declined decision following a formal application.
+An appeal can only be made after a decline decision following a formal application.

-Our relationship managers are skilled in assessing whether we have the right financial products for your business.
+Our business management team is skilled in assessing whether we have the right financial products to help you.
 They can work with you to present a stronger lending proposition in the future and, if necessary, talk to you about alternative sources of finance and other support.

-We will write to inform you about the outcome of your appeal.
-If your business is happy for us to proceed, your relationship manager will continue to process your application.
+We will write to inform you of the outcome of the appeal.
+If you’re happy for us to proceed, our business management team will continue to process your application.